The Current Ebola Outbreak and the U.S. Role: An Explainer

 - a shortfall in funding for the Ebola response efforts in the DRC, despite increasing calls from the World Health Organization for donors to fill the gap; and

 - transitions in the leadership of the DRC government, including transitions in oversight of the Ebola response.

 Role of the U.S.

 U.S. engagement in the current outbreak has been limited compared to its role in the 2014-2015 West Africa Ebola outbreak response, where the U.S. played a major leadership role, mobilizing an unprecedented amount of funding, other resources, and personnel to support the Ebola response.
 Since then, there have been improvements in the global capacity to respond to Ebola, particularly on the part of WHO, and the DRC has had significant experience in addressing prior Ebola outbreaks; both WHO and the DRC took the lead early on in the current outbreak (see KFF brief).
-In addition, security challenges in the affected areas of the DRC have also prevented U.S. agencies from being more involved.
-Up to now, the U.S. has provided technical assistance in the DRC and its neighboring countries and provided some funding support while working in conjunction with the national government, United Nations (U.N.) agencies, and other organizations leading the response.
-U.S. personnel have been restricted from working directly in the hardest hit areas due to security concerns.
+In addition, insecurity in the affected areas of the DRC has prevented U.S. agencies from being more involved, as U.S. personnel have been mostly restricted from working directly in the hardest hit areas due to safety concerns.
+However, the U.S. has provided significant funding and technical assistance in the DRC and in neighboring countries, working in conjunction with national governments, United Nations (U.N.) agencies, and other organizations leading the response.
+In fact, the U.S. is the largest donor to the Ebola response effort in the country, having provided over $250 million since August 2018.

 What U.S. agencies are involved in the response?